FollowTheProcess/ci/README.md

       # Default: golangci-lint

       golangci-lint-version:
-      # The version of golangci-lint to use, if selected with `lint-tool`
+      # The version of golangci-lint to use, if selected with `linter`
       #
       # Type: string
       # Required: false
       # Default: latest

       staticcheck-version:
-      # The version of staticcheck to use, if selected with `lint-tool`
+      # The version of staticcheck to use, if selected with `linter`
       #
       # Type: string
       # Required: false